ottwell/Timelogger/README.md

 ### TimeLogger Challenge

 A POC application.
 API layer built using .NET Core3.1.
 Database simulated using Entity Framework core in-memory functionality.
 Unit tests implemented using XUNIT.
 Frontend built using Create-React-App and Typescript.
-Limited styling and UI components built using fluent UI.
+Limited styling and UI components are from fluent UI.
 Unit tests written using Jest

 ### User stories implemented
 1. Adding and editing time registrations to specific projects.